-will not have the desired effect (except on prep.ai.MIT.EDU, and they probably don't want me)8.
+will not have the desired effect (except on prep.ai.MIT.EDU, and they probably don't want me)9.
 Aliases may be continued by starting any continuation lines with a space or a tab.
 Blank lines and lines beginning with a sharp sign ("#") are comments.

-The second form is processed by the $ndbm(3)^9$ or db(3) library.
-This form is in the files /etc/aliases.dir and /etc/aliases.pag.
+The second form is processed by the $ndbm(3)^{10}$ or the Berkeley DB library.
+This form is in the file /etc/aliases.db (if using NEWDB) or /etc/aliases.dir and /etc/aliases.pag (if using NDBM).
 This is the form that sendmail actually uses to resolve aliases.
 This technique is used to improve performance.